carbon-design-system/carbon/README.md

 A set of React Components that implements [Bluemix Components](https://github.ibm.com/Bluemix/bluemix-components) from [Bluemix Design System](http://design-system.stage1.mybluemix.net/)

 View available React Components [here](https://pages.github.ibm.com/Bluemix/bluemix-components-react/).
+Usage information is available when you click the blue **?** icon in the top right corner of the selected component.

 ## Getting Started
 Bluemix Components React is published to a private npm registry maintained by Bluemix Ops Console team.